-The first Conservation Data Centre (CDC) in the NatureServe Canada network was established in 1988 through a partnership between The Nature Conservancy, the Nature Conservancy of Canada and provincial governments.
+The first Conservation Data Centre (CDC) in the NatureServe Canada network was established in 1988 through a partnership between The Nature Conservancy, the Nature Conservancy of Canada and the Quebec government.
 Each CDC represents one province or territory, with the exception of the Atlantic Canada Conservation Data Centre (AC CDC) that represents the provinces of New Brunswick, Nova Scotia, PEI, Prince Edward Island and Newfoundland and Labrador.

 CDCs undertake biological inventories to document rare species and ecological communities, analyze critical conservation data, provide tailored information products and services, and make their data widely available to the public.
 CDCs serve as the official data record for rare and threatened plants, animals and ecological communities within their respective jurisdiction.

 Conservation Data Centres in the NatureServe Canada Network

 2Nd Floor, Oxbridge Place 9820-106 Street

 Data Access Website

 Northwest Territories Conservation Data Centre

 Wildlife Division, Environment And Natural Resources

 600, 5102 50th Ave., Scotia Centre - 5th Floor

 P.o.
 Box 7000